Na Noi district: History

-Na Noi was originally named Wiang Si Sa Ket (เวียงศรีษะเกษ).
+Na Noi was originally named Mueang Ngua (เมืองงั่ว) and later changed in the 19th century to Wiang Si Sa Ket (เวียงศรีษะเกษ).
 In 1899 it became part of Nan Province.
 Though it was originally planned to merge Sisaket and Tha Pla Subdistrict into one district, in 1903 Tha Pla was merged into Uttaradit Province.
 In 1917 the name of the district was changed, to avoid confusion with Sisaket province.

 Geography

-Neighboring districts are, from the north clockwise, Wiang Sa, Laos, and Ban Khok of Uttaradit province); Na Muen and Rong Kwang of Phrae province.
+Neighboring districts are, from the north clockwise: Wiang Sa and Ban Khok of Uttaradit province; Na Muen and Rong Kwang of Phrae province.
+To the east is the Xaignabouli province of Laos.

 The main river is the Nan in the eastern part of the district.
 The Nam Haeng River flows through Na Noi town to dump into the Nan River further east.
 Upstream of Na Noi town is the Nam Haeng Reservoir.

 Also in the west of the district is Si Nan National Park, protecting the forested Phi Pan Nam mountains which separate the valleys of the Nan and the Yom Rivers.

 Erosion formed the strange shapes named Hom Chom, found not far north of the town Na Noi.
 The mounds, some rather sharp, remained when rainwater and brooks cut into the sandstone.

 The eastern part of the district is in the Luang Prabang Range mountain area of the Thai highlands.